 The importance of social proof (i.e., ratings and reviews, customer photos and endorsements) in your product descriptions cannot be understated.
 Our own research at PowerReviews discovered around 97% of consumers factor in ratings and reviews when making a purchase and 88% specifically look for photos and videos from other consumers.

 Clearly, social proof is critical to creating compelling descriptions, which is why you should incorporate them into your product pages whenever possible.
 Consider the following:

 Ratings & Reviews

 We’ve already established that ratings and reviews influence consumer decisions to make a purchase, but did you know having them on your product descriptions also lowers your return rates?
-Based on 10 years of working with over a thousand brands and retailers, we’ve found that companies see a 20% reduction in return rate for products with ratings and reviews.
+Based on 10 years of working with over a thousand brands and retailers, we’ve found that companies see a 20% reduction in product returns for items with ratings and reviews.